Cai Xukun: 2019: Ambassador of China and Jamaica, new songs and solo tour

 On January 10, 2019, Kun was awarded the title of "China and Jamaica's Goodwill Ambassador" by the Jamaican Embassy in Shanghai, China.
 With this honorable title, Kun called on mutual cultural exchanges between China and Jamaica.
 He said that he hopes to become a positive role-model for the younger generation.
-Less than a week later, the official theme song of the movie The Knight of Shadows: Between Yin and Yang, "The Lunar Song" (一起笑出来), was released.
+Less than a week later, the theme song of the movie The Knight of Shadows: Between Yin and Yang, "The Lunar Song" (一起笑出来), was released.
 This song marks a noteworthy collaboration between Kun and Jackie Chan.

 On January 18, the first episode of Cai Xukun's Unfinished, a documentary series initiated by Sina Weibo, was released.
 This short video series spans across various themes close to his heart and is expected to run for 12 episodes.
 The next day, Kun released an artistic music video for "Wait Wait Wait", directed by Dave Meyers.
 The award-winning director and his international team created a highly cinematic and storytelling music video using a series of symbolic elements, to allude to the message behind the song.

-On February 5, the first day of Chinese New Year in 2019, Kun prepared an exclusive stage performance for Beijing TV's Spring Festival Gala by delivering a song he co-wrote with other musicians.
+On February 5, the first day of the Chinese New Year in 2019, Kun performed an exclusive stage set at Beijing TV's Spring Festival Gala, delivering a song he co-wrote with other musicians.
 "That Spring" (那年春天) marked the first time he performed a song that was written entirely in Chinese.
 He later revealed his intention to dedicate the song as an exclusive performance for Beijing TV, and hence he will not be releasing a studio version of it.
-On the 18th of that month, Kun released his first Chinese single "No Accident" (没有意外).
+On the 18th of that month, Kun released his first Chinese single, "No Accident" (没有意外).
 The song was a collaboration between two musicians, with composition by Yoga Lin and lyrics written by Kun.
-A week later on February 26, an animated music video for "No Exception" was released The music video created by a group of artists from South Korean-based publishing and film-making studio, VCRWORKS, employs abstract elements and snippets from Kun's life to recount his story.
+A week later, on February 26, an animated music video for "No Exception" was released.
+The music video, created by a group of artists from a South Korean-based publishing and film-making studio, VCRWORKS, employs abstract elements and snippets from Kun's life to recount his story.
 Attempting to relate his own story with a personal narrative while being aligned to the overall theme of the song, Kun chose a controlled and melodic singing style when delivering this melancholic ballad.
 "No Exception" once again rose to the number one position on multiple music charts in China, setting an impressive record on music streaming platforms for 2019.